dmiau/Personalized-Compass/Compass[transparent]/README.txt

 - refactory the pinview code
 - need to connect detail view from the table view
 - hook up table view with detail view
+- need to do something about compassCenterXY (model) and compass_centroid (render)
+- should implement KVO to resolve configuration file update issues

+Todo:
+- need to add code to watch this variable: configurationFileReadFlag (model)